CROMASAIG

 Beinn Eighe Ridge looking toward Liathach Copyright: Tom Forrest©

-Located on the edge of Fisherfield Forest one of Scotland's last wild areas, surrounded by the rampart like peaks of the Torridon Mountains, and close to the beautiful Loch Maree, Cromasaig is ideally situated for walkers and climbers.
-Or use Cromasaig as a base for touring the North West Highlands and the Isle of Skye.
+Cromasaig was recorded as a dwelling as far back as the 1600's, part of the original still stands in the grounds, the new building was built circa 1922 using stone from the original.
+The village of Kinlochewe, located on the edge of Fisherfield Forest one of Scotland's last wild areas and at the heart of the newly formed UNESCO Wester Ross Biosphere surrounded by the rampart like peaks of the Torridon Mountains, and close to the beautiful Loch Maree, Kinlochewe is ideally situated for walkers and climbers.
+Or use Kinlochewe as a base for touring the North West Highlands and the Isle of Skye.

 Loch Maree Reflections Copyright: Tom Forrest©